stuartellis/git-skills-1/content/home/exercise2.md

 # Where's the database, then?

 * The *.git* directory is the database
-* The main working directory is content
+* The main working directory is the source
 * The commit records are selective snapshots of the working directory

 ----